Okpainmo/Clens/README.md

 # Clens
-A MERN stack cryptocurrency watchlist app, built with the awesomeness of NextJs13.
+A MERN stack(with Typescript) cryptocurrency watchlist app, built with the awesomeness of NextJs13.